 - All chemicals in the fab are hazardous.
 Ensure that you have read the MSDS of the chemical before use.
-MSDS sheets are available with BMS or at the cleanroom corridor or the respective bay - Never rub in your eyes or face with your hands or gloves. - Never touch the phone or the taps wearing contaminated gloves - AAA principle: Always Add Acid to Water
+MSDS sheets are available with BMS or at the cleanroom corridor or the respective bay - Always use appropriate amount of chemicals...Do not waste the expensive MOS grade chemicals...! - Never rub in your eyes or face with your hands or gloves. - Never touch the phone or the taps wearing contaminated gloves - AAA principle: Always Add Acid to Water